Modern YEAR FOURTEEN (Part 2)

 ——————–Robin Vol. 2 #0

-The Crisis in Time has just been resolved, but the damaged and reformed timeline is still “settling.”
-As such, we are treated to a a residual aftereffect issue (Shadow of the Bat #31) that includes a chronal aberration and also several zero issues that serve as jumping-on points for our characters as they navigate the “new” askew DCU timeline.
-In Shadow of the Bat #31, which occurs a day after Zero Hour has ended, time anomalies affect the Batcave and a version of the rotund pre-Crisis Alfred Beagle shows up to help the Dynamic Duo bust a returning Andy Goodwin and Biff Bannon.[12]
-Batman’s zero issues, which follow, mainly consist of flashbacks to Bruce’s youth and to his training prior to becoming the Caped Crusader.
-Every flashback regarding Batman’s origins is pretty accurate, but we have to ignore any incorrect references to the Wayne murders or inconsistent references to Batman as an “urban legend.”
-In his zero issues, Batman takes down a serial killer, the Stone Brothers (who he is familiar with from his vast computerized crime database), terrorist bombers, corrupt media mogul Randolph Spire, and some kidnappers.
-Spire says Batman is still in the “early years of his strange career,” which doesn’t seem to reflect our current moment—either at LOTDK #0‘s publication date (Bat Year Eleven) or following later sliding-time retcons (Bat Year Fourteen).
-In the concluding Robin Vol. 2 #0, Bruce decides he needs a reprieve from combat and that Dick will temporarily become Batman!
-In the Batcave, Dick dons a Bat-costume, taking up his mentor’s mantle!
-(We should also note that, as per the Zero Hour tie-in Justice League America #0, Wonder Woman moves the JL home-base to a brand new satellite HQ made out of an escape pod from the ship of deceased super-villain Overmaster.
-Bruce would likely be aware of this.)
+Batman’s zero issues mainly consist of flashbacks to Bruce’s youth and training prior to becoming the Caped Crusader.
+Every flashback regarding Batman’s origins is pretty accurate (though not necessarily in the correct order), but we have to ignore any incorrect references to the Wayne murders or inconsistent references to Batman as an “urban legend.”
+In his zero issues, Batman takes down a serial killer, the Stone Brothers (whom he is familiar with from his vast computerized crime database), terrorist bombers, corrupt media mogul Randolph Spire, and some kidnappers.
+Spire says Batman is still in the “early years of his strange career,” which doesn’t seem to reflect our current moment, no matter how you spin it.[13]
+In the concluding Robin Vol. 2 #0, Nightwing and Robin bust safecrackers.
+Later, Bruce decides he needs a reprieve from combat and that Dick will temporarily take on the role of Batman!
+As referenced in Batman #512, Bruce also makes top-secret plans, which we’ll address on our timeline soon.
+After Bruce and Tim eat Chinese takeout, they meet with Dick in the Batcave.
+Dick dons a Bat-costume, officially taking up his mentor’s mantle!

 PRODIGAL